Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 Loading and analyzing the spatial data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All geodata used in this tutorial originates from open datasets available from various sources, foremost from the City of New York.
-Information about the data is found in the table below.
+All the geodata used in this tutorial are from open access sources, primarily from the New York City.
+Information about the data are found in the table below.

 .. note:: You can download the all the data from `here <https://github.com/Urban-Meteorology-Reading/Urban-Meteorology-Reading.github.io/blob/master/other%20files/SUEWSSpatial_Tutorialdata.zip>`__.
-Unzip and place in a folder where you have read and write access to.
+Unzip and place in a folder that you have read and write access to.

 .. list-table:: Spatial data used for this tuorial
    :widths: 10 10 40 40